 Perspective.
 Life on Earth is all we know and our view of heaven is sketchy, at best.
 We don’t see our lives from God’s perspective, we see it from the hot, sweaty, uncomfortable and sometimes dangerous ground-level view of life.

-A 10-year-old girl forced-perspective-photo_thumbnamed Rainey Lipscomb had a wonderful perspective on life and death that she shared in a classroom essay some years ago.
+A 10-year-old girl named Rainey Lipscomb had a wonderful perspective on life and death that she shared in a classroom essay some years ago.
 In response to the question, “Why do people have to die?” she wrote, “Some people take dying too seriously.
 It’s not that sad really, if you know they have given their life to Jesus.
 You know that you will see them again in heaven.”
 Wow, what profound faith from a kid!
 Clearly, she had a heavenly perspective.

 Rainey learned much of her spiritual maturity from her parents, Cindy and Mat Lipscomb.
 Cindy and Mat had an unwelcome “15 minutes of fame” in 1999 when their two oldest daughters, Rainey and Lacey, were killed in an Amtrak accident in Bourbonnais, Illinois.
 Cindy, their three young daughters and some family friends were returning to Memphis via passenger train from Chicago after a short vacation.
 About 9:30 that evening, a semi tractor-trailer rig hauling steel tried to make a late crossing in front of the train.
 The driver of the tractor-trailer misjudged the speed of the train and a collision ensued.
 The two oldest Lipscomb girls and nine others died in the crash.